FL Honest Lending Report

 These fraudulent foreclosures impact real people like Ana Rodriguez, an 82-year-old homeowner who was a former Cuban political prisoner, who now faces eviction because she was sold a predatory loan by Countrywide.
 It impacts people like Mrs. Marie Williams-James who never missed a mortgage payment but Bank of America foreclosed on her anyway and Mr. and Mrs. Simpson who were working on a mortgage modification when the Judge refused the bank’s motion for continuance and forced the Simpsons into a fraudulent foreclosure judgment.

 There is a new foreclosure crisis looming due to the economic effects of the COVID-19 pandemic.
-As we get the pandemic under control, the federal government will be under increased pressure from the banking industry to lift the FHFA moratorium for federally-backed mortgages from Fannie Mae and Freddie Mac.
-That moratorium only protects borrowers who had strong enough credit scores to qualify for government-backed mortgages.
-The elderly, communities of color, and first-time homebuyers who took subprime mortgages are not protected by any moratorium and are still being evicted during the pandemic.
+As we get the pandemic under control, the federal government will be under increased pressure from the banking industry to lift the FHFA moratorium for federally-backed mortgages.
+The elderly, communities of color, and first-time homebuyers and all who have private loans — approximately 20% of all mortgages in Florida — are not protected by any moratorium and are still being evicted during the pandemic.

 The issue of fraudulent foreclosures must be resolved before this new crisis begins.
 This is an issue that demands action at the local, state, and federal levels from legislators, regulators, and our judicial system.
 We cannot continue to allow fraud in our justice system for the convenience of the banking industry and at the expense of homeowners’ American Dream.

-Floridian for Honest Lending is a project of Opportunity For All Floridians, a 501c4 non-profit organization.
+Floridian for Honest Lending is a 501c3 non-profit organization.
 We believe that our system will only work with transparency, honesty, and accountability.
 Our research can be found here.
 Each complaint filed by the banks’ attorneys is linked in the second column.
 The forged rubber stamps can usually be found on the promissory notes that are included in the exhibits.
 Below you can also find a sample of the varied David Spector signatures.